Antonio de Ferraris: Life

-On 3 August 1474 Galateus received his “Privilegium artibus et medicine” under the guidance of Girolamo Castelli in the Studio of Ferrara.
-Following this Galateus alternated his residence more or less between Naples, Gallipoli and Lecce.
-In the decade of 1470-1480 Galateus lived more permanently in Salento, where in 1478 he married Maria Lubelli dei baroni of Sanarica and together they had five children, Antonino, Betta, Galieno, Lucrezia and Francesca.
-In 1480-81, during the Ottoman invasion of Otranto, Lecce, Galateus took refuge in the countryside and spent long periods in the villa he had purchased near Trepuzzi where he could concentrate on his study and contemplation.
+On 3 August 1474, Galateus received his “Privilegium artibus et medicine” under the guidance of Girolamo Castelli in the Studio of Ferrara.
+Following this, Galateus alternated his residence more or less between Naples, Gallipoli and Lecce.
+In the decade of 1470-1480, Galateus lived more permanently in Salento, where in 1478 he married Maria Lubelli dei baroni of Sanarica, and together they had five children: Antonino, Betta, Galieno, Lucrezia and Francesca.
+In 1480-81, during the Ottoman invasion of Otranto, Lecce, Galateus took refuge in the countryside and spent long periods in the villa he had purchased near Trepuzzi, where he could concentrate on his study and contemplation.
 Galateus observed how the inhabitants of Kallipoli (Gallipoli in Apulia) as still conversing in their original Greek mother tongue, he indicated that the Greek classical tradition had remained alive in this region of Italy and that the population is probably of Lacedaemonian (Spartan) stock.

-In 1490 he once again returned to Naples at the invitation of King Ferdinand of Aragon, who offered him a job as a court doctor, there he associated with Giovanni Pontano.
+In 1490, he once again returned to Naples at the invitation of King Ferdinand of Aragon, who offered him a job as a court doctor.
+He associated with Giovanni Pontano.
 It was during this time that the French invaded under king Charles VIII.
-The fall of the Catalan-Aragonese dynasty followed and King Ferdinand of Aragon, a friend of Galatues was exiled, accusations of malice were made against him thus motivating Galatues to farewell the Neapolitan academics and return permanently to Salento.
+The fall of the Catalan-Aragonese dynasty followed, and King Ferdinand of Aragon, a friend of Galatues, was exiled.
+Accusations of malice were made against him, thus motivating Galatues to farewell the Neapolitan academics and return permanently to Salento.

 Galateus tried to revive him education lessons in the Accademia lupiensis in Lecce or Bari in the small court of Isabella of Aragon, daughter of Alfonso II of Naples, there he exchanged letters in later years with the latest generation of academics including Belisario Acquaviva, Pietro Summonte, Crisostomo.

-In 1510 Galateus visited Pope Julius II, in Rome with a manuscript copy of the donation Constantine extracted from the library of San Nicola di Casole in Otranto.
-Galateus returned to Salento for the final time where he spent his last years between Gallipoli and Lecce.
+In 1510, Galateus visited Pope Julius II in Rome with a manuscript copy of the donation Constantine extracted from the library of San Nicola di Casole in Otranto.
+Galateus returned to Salento for the final time, where he spent his last years between Gallipoli and Lecce.
 And in Lecce, in his home indicated epigraph “Apollini Aesculapio et Musis”.
 Antonio died in Lecce in his native province of Otranto on 12 November 1517.